 To me, the hands-off part matters because I prepare the rest of the taco ingredients while the potatoes roast.

-What Else Goes in a Potato Taco?
+What Else Goes in Potato Tacos?
 (Besides Potatoes)

 I like to add shredded Pepper Jack cheese, some diced chives or green onion, sliced avocado and a little yogurt mixed with hot sauce.
 Trust me on the yogurt and hot sauce, it's so good!

 And of course, taco night needs a bowl of salsa.
 I like using my homemade fire-roasted salsa.

 Assemble your tacos while the potatoes are still hot, and enjoy!

 - 2 large Russet (baking) potatoes